If you’re looking for a reliable DIY guide for starting an LLC in Nevada, look no further.

 You may think that an individual registered agent would need specialized training or experience, but this isn’t the case.
-Anyone can serve as your registered agent, as long as they are a Nevada resident with a physical address in the state, and are at least 18 years old.
-Wise choices include third parties like attornies, accountants, or business partners, people who know the details of LLC formation and maintenance.
+Anyone can serve as your registered agent, as long as they are a Nevada resident with a physical address in the state.
+Wise choices include third parties like attorneys, accountants, or business partners, people who know the details of LLC formation and maintenance.
 However, friends and family members are also valid options.
 You can even serve as your own LLC’s agent, provided you meet the state’s requirements.

 Registered Agent Service

-It can be a lot easier, though, to use an LLC formation service like IncFile or Northwest Registered Agent, so we highly recommend it.
+It can be a lot easier, though, to use an LLC formation service as your registered agent, so we highly recommend it.
 Not only will they take care of business formation requirements, but they’ll also include a free registered agent service.
-Or, if you’d rather start your Nevada LLC on your own, you can use a national registered agent service to cover your agent duties.
+Or, if you’d rather start your LLC on your own, you can use a national registered agent service to cover your agent duties.

 You may see distinctions between commercial and non-commercial registered agents on the Secretary of State website.
 The only difference is that commercial agents have registered their information with the state and non-commercial ones have not.